mesosphere-backup/dcos-cassandra-service/README.md

 ### Service Configuration

 The service configuration object contains properties that MUST be specified during installation and CANNOT be modified after installation is in progress.
-This configuration object is similar across all DC/OS Infinity services.
 Service configuration example:

 ```
 {